rishavdevtiwari/Smart-Farm-Management-System/README.md

 The most commonly used C compilers are `MinGW` and `GCC` compilers.

 <h3>STEPS TO INSTALL</h3>
+1.Downloading and Installing a C Compiler
-1.Downloading and Installing a C Compiler for your system is mandatory.
+Downloading and Installing a C compiler for your system is mandatory.
 Alternatively, you can setup a C compiler in your VS CODE IDE, or download an IDE with inbuilt compiler like `DEV C++`,`TURBO C++`

 2.Clone or Download the repository.